 iPad Mini 6: Everything you need to know about Apple’s latest portable tablet

-At the iPhone 13 series launch last month, Apple took us by surprise by announcing an updated version of the iPad Mini.
+At the iPhone 13 series launch in September, Apple took us by surprise by announcing an updated version of the iPad Mini.
 It’s something very few people were expecting as rumors suggested that the iPad Mini would get a refresh later this year, probably along with the new MacBook Pros.
 It was very well received though since the size of the iPad Mini was something a lot of users preferred, and it had been a while since Apple gave it a refresh.

-The new iPad Mini 6th Generation gets the much-needed redesign like the iPad Pro and iPad Air, and comes with the latest mobile chipset from Apple — the A15 Bionic.
+The new iPad Mini 6th Generation gets the much-needed redesign like the iPad Pro and iPad Air and comes with the latest mobile chipset from Apple — the A15 Bionic.
 It’s a substantial upgrade over its predecessor and if you’re thinking of picking one up, here’s everything you need to know about the new iPad Mini 6.

 From specifications and pricing to case recommendations and best deals, we’ve got everything covered to make things easier for you.
 If you’re looking for something specific, feel free to navigate to a certain section of the article using the index below.

 - Cameras, Battery, and Connectivity